Psi Chi – Psychology

 Psi Chi serves two major goals – one immediate and visibly rewarding to the individual member, the other slower and more difficult to accomplish, but offering greater rewards in the long run.
 The first of these is the Society’s obligation to provide academic recognition to its inductees by the mere fact of membership.
 The second goal is the obligation of each of the Society’s local chapters to nurture the spark of that accomplishment by offering a climate congenial to members’ creative development.
 For example, the chapters make active attempts to nourish and stimulate professional growth through programs designed to augment and enhance the regular curriculum and to provide practical experience and fellowship through affiliation with the chapter.
 In addition, the national organization provides programs to help achieve these goals, including national and regional conventions held annually in conjunction with the psychological associations, research award competitions, and certificate recognition programs. (quoted from the Psi Chi website)

-To be eligible for Psi Chi consideration, students at Saint Michael’s must be psychology majors or minors, have senior status, and have a GPA that is in the top 25% of senior psychology majors.
+To be eligible for Psi Chi consideration, students at Saint Michael’s must be psychology majors, have senior status, and have a GPA that is in the top 25% of senior psychology majors.

 For more information, visit Psi Chi International site or contact the Psychology Department Chair, Dr. David Boynton @ firstname.lastname@example.org.